Operations · OPERATIONS

 • 73% of customers expect companies to understand their needs and expectations (Salesforce)

-• 91% of consumers are more likely to shop with brands that provide relevant offers and recommendations (Accenture)
+• 91% of consumers are more likely to shop with brands that provide relevant offers (Accenture)

-• Personalization can drive a 10–15% increase in conversion rates and meaningfully improve efficiency (McKinsey)
+• Personalization can drive a 10 to 15% increase in conversion rates and meaningfully improve efficiency (McKinsey)

 The highest-leverage move a growing business can make is hiring a dedicated support person who: